-(1) The child's duties towards himself.-These do not consist in putting on fine clothes, in having sumptuous dinners, and so on, although his food should be good and his clothing neat.
-They do not consist in seeking to satisfy his cravings and inclinations; for, on the contrary, he ought to be very temperate and abstemious.
-But they consist in his being conscious that man possesses a certain dignity, which ennobles respect him above all other creatures, and that it is his rights duty so to act as not to violate in his own person this dignity of mankind.
+But they consist in his being conscious that man possesses a certain dignity, which ennobles him above all other creatures, and that it is his duty so to act as not to violate in his own person this dignity of mankind.
 We are acting contrary to the dignity of man, for instance, when we give way to drink, or commit unnatural sins, or practise all kinds of irregularities, and so on, all of which place man far below the animals.
 Further, to be cringing in one's behaviour to others; to be always paying compliments, in order by such undignified conduct to ingratiate ourselves, as we assume-all this is against the dignity of man.

-We can easily find opportunities for making children conscious of the dignity of man, even means of examples and rules.
-(1) His duty towards himself to maintain the dignity of man in his own person: and (2) his duty towards othersto reverence and their in their own persons.
+We can easily find opportunities for making children conscious of the dignity of man, even in their own persons.
 For instance, in the case of uncleanliness, which is at least unbecoming to mankind.
 But it is really through lying that a child degrades himself below the dignity of man, since lying presupposes the power of thinking and of communicating one's thoughts to others.
 Lying makes a man the object of common contempt, and is a means of robbing him of the respect for and trust in himself that every man should have.